Rachana-Paudel-zz/Cloud-Practitioner/Getting Started with Introduction to Cloud/Introduction to Amazon EC2 lab/README.md

 +   Select the check box next to the Amazon EC2 Web-Server that you created, and then choose the Details tab.

 +   Copy the Public IPv4 address of your instance to your clipboard.
-+   n your web browser, open a new tab, paste the IP address that you just copied, and then press Enter.
++   In your web browser, open a new tab, paste the IP address that you just copied, and then press Enter.

 Question: Are you able to access your web server?
 Why not?